TheDolentCity/paladins-of-awoudan/src/content/docs/rules/wounds.md

 | 19        | Withered → arms and legs lose lots of blood, gain the immobilized condition and unable to use hands |
 | 20        | Bleeding out → Gain the unconscious and dying conditions                                            |

-### Massive Wounds
+## Massive Wounds

+You do not add your injury level to rolls on the massive wounds table, you only roll a d12.
 These wounds are often caused by alchemy, magic, and monsters.
 They can kill or sever limbs with ease.
 If a limb is severed, it cannot be restored to the body.

 | d12 | Massive Wounds                                                                   |
 | --- | -------------------------------------------------------------------------------- |